-You can respect someone without loving them but you cannot possibly love someone you don’t respect.
+You can respect someone without loving them, but you cannot possibly love someone you don’t respect.
 In that sense, respect is the foundation that helps love between partners grow and last.

 A relationship without respect cannot be healthy or fulfilling.
-While it is possible to drag on unhealthy relationships, you cannot build a meaningful connection with your SO in absence of respect.
+While it is possible to drag on unhealthy relationships, you cannot build a meaningful connection with your SO in the absence of respect.